tapis-project/tapis-ui/src/tapis-ui/styles/README.md

-# TACC TAPIS UI - Styles
+# TACC Core Portal - Styles

 These files are all regular native CSS (not CSS modules, not SCSS).